-Nowadays we can find a lot of information about the mountain routes, in pages like Wikiloc for example, which informs you if the route is circular, information about the slope of the same even the times depending on the speed that we take.
+Nowadays, we can find a lot of information about the mountain routes, on pages like Wikiloc for example, which informs you if the route is circular, information about the slope of the same even the times depending on the speed that we take.

 It is also advisable to carry GPS as it can save you from bitter situations in the mountains, right now you can find many kinds of mountain GPS.